 You want to feel better, so you're really curious about the autoimmune protocol or Paleo or gluten-free eating.
-Or perhaps you've been recommend to cut out particular foods based on an allergy, intolerance or sensitivity.
+Or perhaps you've been recommend to cut out particular foods based on a medical restriction, intolerance or sensitivity.
 But, you've also done diets in the past and you really don't want to get back on one.

 If this is where you find yourself today, I want you to know you're not alone.
 You're suffering from what I call Split Health Stress.

 I want you to know that you don't have to choose between your mental and physical health.
 You can have both.
 You can follow the principles of intuitive eating even while on an elimination diet.

 To dig into how this possible, let's start at the beginning.

 As you may or may not know, there's an anti-diet movement in the world right now.
 Basically, research is starting to show that diets often lead to binging and long-term weight gain rather than weight loss.
 Plus, when it comes to recovering from disordered eating, we're recognizing that diets may play a part in the unwanted behavior and not so much in the solution.